What is a long term tenancy agreement?

 You may wonder if it is worth signing a tenant in a long term agreement rather than a short term one.
 Below the pros and cons will be evaluated so you know what kind of agreement is best for you.

-From the stable amount of income you get in a long term agreement to the little time and effort you have to put into managing a long term tenancy, there are a few pros that give long term agreements an advantage over short term ones.
+The advantages are that there is a stable amount of income you get in a long term agreement and a little time and effort you have to put into managing a long term tenancy.

 Income is more stable